Champagne for One

 A murder in view

 Unfortunately one of the young women dies at the dinner party, apparently poisoned, and — adding investigatorial insult to innocent demise — in full view of Archie Goodwin.
 It should be a simple problem for a sharp detective who actually is on the scene, but the circumstances all seem so straightforward that its solution is challenging and subtle.
-Champagne for One works very well in print, and was nicely presented as an episode in the Nero Wolfe TV/DVD series.
+Champagne for One works very well in print, and is nicely presented as an episode in the Nero Wolfe TV/DVD series.
 An fine mystery novel, and Archie's talents as man-about-town and delver into feminine psychology are put to what we may call the champagne test.

 © 2010 Robert Wilfred Franson